Find this post and other gardening/DIY tips on my Gardening Pinterest board

 He’s awfully proud of his “tutorial” so check it out!

 If you don’t see the video – you can view it here: 4-year-old give worm bin tutorial

-My disclaimer: I’m not a worm compost expert.
-They creep me out.
-I have done a ton of research and I really did create this worm composting bin for our home use, but I’m not really the worm expert.
+My disclaimer: I’m not a worm compost expert, although I have done a ton of research and I really did create this worm composting bin for our home use, but I’m not really the worm expert.